Towards Disentangling Information Paths with Coded ResNeXt: Additional information for binary classifiers and activation of subNNs

-Finally and interestingly, we see that the binary classifiers trained on CIFAR-100 perform at the same level no matter whether the negatives come from in-distribution or out-of-distribution.
+Finally, and quite interestingly, we see that the binary classifiers trained on CIFAR-100 perform at the same level no matter whether the negatives come from in-distribution or out-of-distribution.
 This is in contrast to the binary classifiers trained on CIFAR-10, where out-of-distribution negatives clearly decrease the precision \cref{fig:PrecisionRecall_CIFAR10,fig:BinaryClassifier_for_10_classes_per_dataset,fig:PrecisionRecall_CIFAR100}).
 Both CIFAR-10 and CIFAR-100 datasets have the same number of training samples (50000), but CIFAR-10 has 5000 samples per class and CIFAR-100 has 500 per class.
-Therefore, the binary classifiers of CIFAR-100 have been trained on $\frac{5000}{500}=10$ times fewer positives but had ``seen'' negatives from $\frac{100-1}{10-1}=11$ times more classes.
-The observation that CIFAR-100 binary classifiers perform significantly better with out-of-distribution negatives, agrees with our intuition that a model works better in unknown situations if trained with fewer samples per situation but covering a big range of situations than opposite, i.e., trained with many samples per situation but considering only few different situations.
+Therefore, the binary classifiers of CIFAR-100 have been trained on $\frac{5000}{500}=10$ times fewer positives but have ``seen'' negatives from $\frac{100-1}{10-1}=11$ times more classes.
+The observation that CIFAR-100 binary classifiers perform significantly better than the ones of CIFAR-10 with out-of-distribution negatives, agrees with our intuition that a model should work better for out-of-distribution data if it has been trained with a high variety of classes where the number of samples per class is small, than if it is trained with the same amount of samples but fewer classes and more examples per class.